It’s been well reported that people’s body weight tends to remain settled within a certain range over the long term.

 I’m not a fan of showing my deepest goals and visions because I like to keep some parts private, but since I’m not using the old goal card anymore, here’s a pre-print image of it:

 Creating a goal card and making yourself look at it a few times every day is extremely powerful.

 Now, the goal card can look just how you want it to, there’s no right or wrong here.
 Just use your imagination of what you want to achieve, put it down on a piece of paper and look at it every day, it’ll pay of I promise.

 Changing your self-image is also a skill and a process that you will get better at the more you practice it.
 Especially with the help of the next step.

 If you want to learn more how all of this works, check out this video:

 This is so powerful!

-Instead of just “f-it” I’ll eat everything, think about how good you’ve been and that you can actually enjoy some of the things you like to eat.
-But instead of eating these things now, you purposely postpone it and tell yourself that you can eat it later if you so choose.
+But instead of eating these things right in the moment of weakness, you purposely postpone it and tell yourself that you can eat later if you so choose.

 Thinking like this is so powerful because the thoughts and stories we tell ourselves don’t actually live on for more than a couple of minutes, if we just allow them to pass by.
 So, own your thoughts instead of them owning you!